Infineon/mtb-example-wifi-https-server/README.md

             5. Expand the **Trust** category and select **Always Trust** to trust this certificate authority.

-            6. Similarly, import the client certificate *mysecurehttpclient.pfx* under **MyCertificates** category.
+            6. Similarly, import the client certificate *mysecurehttpclient.pfx* file, generated in step 3 of the [operation](#operation) section, under **MyCertificates** category.
 The certificate was generated with empty password; therefore, leave it empty if it asks for a password.

         **Notes:**

         - Browsers might need a restart after importing the certificate.

         - When importing the *mysecurehttpclient.pfx* file, the Chrome browser asks the user to set the **CryptoAPI Private Key** to protect the client certificate key from accessing it by the browser.
 The browser is given access to the client private key only after entering the correct key and **allowing** access by the user.